All planning checklists

 Confirm Dietary Requirements with Venues

-Do a final check with all booked restaurants and activity providers regarding any specific dietary needs or allergies.
+Do a final ring-round with restaurants and activity providers on allergies and dietary needs.

 Easy·Standard impact